 As you know now, the modules of Nginx are not dynamically loaded.
 It affects the customization of Nginx.
 If you need to incorporate non-standard modules, you must compile the server from the source.

 The third-party modules of Apache enable you to customize them.
-Using these modules capable you to encrypt and rewrite URLs, compression, caching, client authentication, and so on.
+Using these modules capable you to encrypt and rewrite URLs, compression, cache, client authentication, and so on.

 As you see, The winner of customization is Apache.